sebdi/kalman-filter.com/_posts/2022-10-09-Cubature-Kalman-Filter.markdown

 description: The Cubature Kalman Filter (CKF) is the newest representative of the sigma-point methods and is based on the Cubature rule.
 permalink: /cubature-kalman-filter/
 date:   2023-01-29 00:00:00 +0000
-description: The Cubature Kalman Filter (CKF) is the newest representative of the sigma-point methods.
 categories: kalman-filter
 ---